-The Marshall Islands follows the American model of ship mortgage unifying the essential features of a mortgage grant with the covenants, representations, warranties, events of default and other provisions.
+The Marshall Islands follows the American model of ship mortgage, unifying the essential features of a mortgage grant with the covenants, representations, warranties, events of default and other provisions.
 While there are requirements to establish a preferred mortgage, there is no required form as such.
 A Marshall Islands preferred mortgage is flexible enough to secure any obligation of the mortgagor debtor.
-A preferred mortgage may secure a term loan, future advances and contingent obligations, including guaranties, swap obligations, and other obligations, under present commitments or agreements (Maritime Act, section 309).
+A preferred mortgage may secure a term loan, future advances and contingent obligations, including guaranties, swap obligations and other obligations, under present commitments or agreements (Maritime Act, section 309).
 Under the financing charter provisions enacted in the Marshall Islands in March 2013, the Marshall Islands became the first registry to permit the registered owner in a financing charter to record the bareboat charter as a species of preferred mortgage.
-These new provisions allow the registered owner, typically a financial institution or affiliate, to hold title and be deemed a preferred mortgagee up to 'the aggregate amount of the nominal amount of all charter hire payments and purchase option amounts payable, or which may become payable, under the charter as well as any interest, indemnities, expenses or fees' (Maritime Act, section 302A).
+These new provisions, as further refined by the Maritime (Amendment) Act 2016, allow the registered owner, typically a financial institution or affiliate, to hold title and be deemed a preferred mortgagee up to 'the aggregate maximum amount of the nominal amount of all charter hire payments, termination payments and purchase or put option amounts payable, or which may become payable, under the charter as well as any interest, indemnities, expenses or fees' (Maritime Act, section 302A).
 The new law permits financing structures similar to those used for aircraft and railcar net lease financing.
+To date, 68 financing charters have been registered as preferred mortgages in the Marshall Islands under the new law.